Identify potential shelter locations

-- Click the ArcGIS tab.
+Click the ArcGIS tab.

 - In the search bar, type USA Flood Risk (Mature Support) and press Enter.

-Numerous results include USA Flood Risk in their names.
+Multiple results include USA Flood Risk (Mature Support) in their names.

-- Hover over the results and choose the USA Flood Risk (Mature Support) result that is a map service published by Esri.
+- Point to each result.
+For the USA Flood Risk (Mature Support) result that is a map service published by Esri, click Add.

-The other result, the image service layer, is the raster version of United States flood hazard data.
+This layer is the raster version of United States flood hazard data.
 The Federal Emergency Management Agency (FEMA) produces Flood Insurance Rate maps and identifies Special Flood Hazard Areas as part of the National Flood Insurance Program's floodplain management.
 Special Flood Hazard Areas have regulations that include the mandatory purchase of flood insurance.
 This layer is useful when working on a national scale, but when you're looking at a relatively small area, like Houston, 30 meters can be the difference of an entire building.

 Next, you'll add the evacuation zones layer.

 - In the project pane, uncheck USA Flood Risk (Mature Support) to turn it off.

-- In the search bar, paste the URL for a web map of evacuation zones in Houston. (https://services2.arcgis.com/j80Jz20at6Bi0thr/arcgis/rest/services/Harris_County_Hurricane_Evacuation_Zones/MapServer) and press Enter.
+- In the search bar, clear the existing text, paste the URL for a web map of evacuation zones in Houston. (https://services2.arcgis.com/j80Jz20at6Bi0thr/arcgis/rest/services/Harris_County_Hurricane_Evacuation_Zones/MapServer), and press Enter.

 The web map is added to the project.
 If you know the URL or ID of your web map, you can use the Web Maps and Layers window to locate and add it.

 The evacuation zone layer shows evacuation data for all of Harris County, where Houston is located.

 - Click the arrow in the search bar and choose Add a boundary.

 If you don't see a search bar, resize your window.